 Boneless chicken breasts cook very quickly, and because of their low-fat content, they become quite dry when overcooked.
 Depending on the thickness of the chicken breasts, the cooking time can vary greatly, so using an instant-read thermometer is the best way to be sure of doneness.
 According to foodsafety.gov, the chicken must be cooked to a minimum temperature of 165 F before serving.

-- 3 boneless chicken breast halves, without skin (6 to 8 ounces each)
+- 3 boneless, skinless chicken breast halves (6 to 8 ounces each)

 - 1 tablespoon extra-virgin olive oil

-- Slice a chicken breast in half horizontally to make two cutlets.
-Pound between two sheets of plastic wrap to thin evenly.
-Repeat with the remaining two chicken breasts.
+- Slice a chicken breast in half horizontally to make 2 cutlets.
+Pound between two sheets of plastic wrap to thin evenly, about 1/2 inch thick.
+Repeat with the remaining 2 chicken breasts.

 - Sprinkle the chicken breasts lightly with kosher salt and freshly ground black pepper.

-- In a small bowl or glass measuring cup, combine the chicken broth, orange juice, brown sugar (if using), and a dash of hot sauce.
+- Meanwhile, in a small bowl or glass measuring cup, combine the chicken broth, orange juice, brown sugar (if using), and a dash of hot sauce.
 Pour over the chicken and garlic mixture.

-When a recipe calls for flattening a chicken breast half and yours are large (in the 6 to 8-ounce size), consider first slicing them horizontally to form two cutlets.
+When a recipe calls for flattening a chicken breast half and the chicken breasts are large (in the 6- to 8-ounce size), consider first slicing them horizontally to form two cutlets.
 Flatten the thinner cutlets just enough to make them even in thickness.
 One full serving of chicken breast is about 3 1/2 to 4 ounces.